 Freed from the historical baggage of the Cleveland desegregation order, the article considers the potential of racial and socioeconomic integration as an educational reform.
 It examines the mounting evidence that such an approach has a profoundly positive effect on the life chances of poor and minority students.
 Further, this article identifies specific examples where racial or socioeconomic integration has been shown to be politically viable.
 Finally, it directly addresses the complex theoretical issue of racial tipping in schools as opposed to neighborhoods and offers a legal and practical roadmap to a legislative solution.

 Henderson, William D., "Demography and Desegregation in the Cleveland Public Schools: Toward a Comprehensive Theory of Educational Failure and Success" (2002).
-Faculty Publications.
-Paper 342.
+Articles by Maurer Faculty.
+342.